getpelican/pelican/docs/settings.rst

    Defines how the articles (``articles_page.object_list`` in the template) are sorted.
-Valid options are: metadata as a string (use ``reversed-`` prefix the reverse the sort order), special option ``'basename'`` which will use the basename of the file (without path) or a custom function to extract the sorting key from articles.
-The default value, ``'reversed-date'``, will sort articles by date in reverse order (i.e. newest article comes first).
+Valid options are: metadata as a string (use ``reversed-`` prefix to reverse the sort order), special option ``'basename'`` which will use the basename of the file (without path), or a custom function to extract the sorting key from articles.
+Using a value of ``'date'`` will sort articles in chronological order, while the default value, ``'reversed-date'``, will sort articles by date in reverse order (i.e., newest article comes first).

 .. data:: PAGE_ORDER_BY = 'basename'